Pointwise decay for semilinear wave equations in $\mathbb{R}^{!+3}$

-obtained by using the conformal Killing vector field $t^2\pa_t+r^2 \pa_r$ ($r=|x|$) as multiplier.
+derived by using the conformal Killing vector field $t^2\pa_t+r^2 \pa_r$ ($r=|x|$) as multiplier.
 Here the constant $C$ depends only on $p$.
 With this a priori decay estimate for the solution, a type of $L^q$ estimate for linear wave equation (prototype of Strichartz estimate, see for example \cite{Brenner75:Lp:LW}) yields the pointwise decay estimate for the solution.
 This approach only makes use of the time decay of the solution.
-However, it is well known that linear waves have improved decay away from light cone, which can be quantified by decay in $u=t-|x|$.
+However, it is well known that linear waves enjoy improved decay away from the light cone, which can be quantified in terms of the distance $u=t-|x|$ to the light cone.
 Our improvement comes from thoroughly utilizing such $u$ decay of linear waves.

 The method we used to explore this $u$ decay is the vector field method originally introduced by Dafermos-Rodnianski in \cite{newapp}.
 The new ingredient is the $r$-weighted energy estimate derived by using the vector field $r^{\ga}(\pa_t+\pa_r)$ as multiplier with $0\leq \ga\leq 2$.
 Applying this to equation \eqref{eq:NLW:semi:3d}, we obtain that